-She is also one of the authors invited to share her wisdom on writing and storytelling in her own MasterClass.
-I’m in the process of soaking up all of the classes on writing that the platform has to offer and Margaret Atwood’s MasterClass on creative writing is one of the ones I’ve been most excited to take.
+She is also one of the authors invited to share her wisdom on writing and storytelling in her own class on MasterClass.
+I’m in the process of soaking up all of the classes on writing that the platform has to offer and Margaret Atwood’s class on creative writing is one of the ones I’ve been most excited to take.

 Here’s my full review of the class, which I hope you find helpful if you are considering taking it yourself.

 For some of my favorite takeaways and writing advice from Margaret Atwood from the MasterClass, scroll to the bottom!

 - James Patterson Teaches Writing (MasterClass) Review

 - Neil Gaiman Teaches Storytelling (MasterClass) Review

 - Shonda Rhimes Teaches Writing for Television (MasterClass) Review